dotnet/winforms/Documentation/issue-guide.md

 * **Issue Types**: These labels classify the type of issue.
 We use the following types:
   * [api-suggestion]: Issues which would add new APIs (see [API Review process][corefx-api-review-process] for details).
-    * Note: WinForms API process is not finalized yet.
-We may need to add additional UI-specific steps to it (e.g. accessibility review).
-Expect finalized API review version post-3.0 when we will be ready to take new APIs.
   * [bug][bug], [enhancement][enhancement], [test-bug][test-bug], [test-enhancement][test-enhancement], [question][question], [documentation][documentation]: See [label description][label-description] for details.
 * **Other**:
   * [up-for-grabs][up-for-grabs]: Smaller sections of work which we believe are well scoped.
 These sorts of issues are a good place to start if you are new.
 Anyone is free to work on these issues.
   * [needs-more-info][needs-more-info]: Issues which need more information to be actionable.
 Usually this will be because we can't reproduce a reported bug.
 We'll close these issues after a little bit if we haven't gotten actionable information, but we welcome folks who have acquired more information to reopen the issue.
   * [tenet-compatibility][tenet-compatibility]: Incompatibility between released versions or with WinForms for .NET Framework.

-## Milestones

-We use [milestones][milestones] to prioritize work for each upcoming release.

-* **3.0** milestone work is focused on parity with WinForms for .NET Framework.
-We do not plan to take contributions or address issues that are not unique to WinForms on .NET Core in 3.0 release.
-For example:
-  * The following will be put into **Future** milestone and will be reviewed and prioritized after 3.0 final release:
-    * Bugs which are present on both WinForms platforms (for .NET Core and .NET Framework)
-    * Requests for new APIs and features
-* **Future** milestone tracks all potential future work (which may or may not happen).
-When we are done with 3.0 release, we will move some of these issues into the next immediate milestone.
-  * Please do not start discussions about next post-3.0 milestone until we are close to final 3.0 release.
-If you want to express your opinion on prioritization, please [up-vote first post of the issue] instead.

 ## Assignee